roomacarthur/seastainability/README.md

 ### Content:

 - Page content is static and won't change, when desiging the layout of pages this was taken into consideration.
 Page content can be found [HERE](https://docs.google.com/document/d/18xpv4xm6ch3qhcZeHQ55RjGOaYjjJ777VEZF4EyxMzs/edit?usp=sharing)
+- As stated above all the images where taken from [Pexels](https://pexels.com).
+These images are royalty free and do not incur any copyright issues.

 ### Wireframes: